 January 1st, that gleaming fresh start.
 It sits there, at the first breath of a new year, and beckons to us.
 “Shoot for the stars!” it says.
 “You can do anything!” it says.
 And year after year, we believe it…until somewhere around the 7th – maybe the 12th if we’re really committed – but inevitably, we find ourselves face down in a quart of Ben & Jerry’s or gossiping about that new hire at the office with the really nice car.
 How much are they paying that guy anyways?

 This year, set yourself up for success by creating realistic goals, mini victories that make a major difference over the long haul.
-Huge resolutions don’t do any good if you can’t stick to them, so start small in 2019.
+Huge resolutions don’t do any good if you can’t stick to them, so start small.

 Many of us use the start of a new year as an opportunity to wipe the slate clean and “be good.”
 Stop gossiping.
 Stop cussing.
 Stop yelling.
 All of these things get tacked onto our lists and most are forgotten within a few weeks.
 It’s hard when we focus on what not to do.
 Try concentrating on what you can do.

 Smile more everywhere you go.
 When you are feeling angry or sad or frustrated, make a conscious effort to smile to help your mind reframe the moment.
 It actually works.
 It’s science!

 Practice gratitude for the big and little things in life.
 It is as simple as saying “thank you” for your meals, for your home, for your friends and family, for the sunshine, for the rain, for the chance to wake up another morning and do it all again.

 A simple “thank you” said to another person or even to the wind brings your attention to the positive and leaves less time for nasty negativity.
 Want to dive in a little further?
 Download a gratitude app to help you be more intentional and appreciative each day.
 Yes, there’s an app for that.